-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Kansas City to watch their favorite teams in a game or two.
 Here’s our guide to the best of Kansas City sports travel.

 * * *

-If you come to Kansas City for a sports travel vacation, you’ll find an enthusiastic atmosphere, for sure.
+If you come to Kansas City for a sports travel vacation, you’ll find an enthusiastic atmosphere when the topic of their teams comes up, for sure.
 But you’ll also have plenty to do before the games, so bring a sense of curiosity and a huge appetite.

 • Arrowhead Stadium: Home of the Chiefs.
 Located at 1 Arrowhead Drive in the Truman Sports Complex.